 To mentally prepare for this post, I had to search for an old picture of myself with braces and boy did it bring back some memories.
 Those wires and brackets were murder!
 I remember food restrictions, my teeth not being fully clean because of that wire always in the way, worrying about playing softball with my braces, and the feeling of soreness in my mouth.
 As I type this, my mouth is beginning to throb with reminders of that back wire touching the inner part of my cheek.
 Invisalign helps with all of this, so you don’t have to go through what I went through years ago.
 Visit the Invisalign website for more information about the clear alternative to braces.
 Trust me, I don’t want you to go have the same experience I did!

 Learning all of this information during Bloggy Bootcamp really peaked my interest as a parent who used braces.
 I don’t want my son to have the experience I had as I want him to be happy and confident while taking care of his teeth.
 Wouldn’t you want the same for your child?
+No parents want that anyway, that’s why teen invisalign is available at Eccella Smiles check it out for a great big smile without a pain and yet fixing your teeth.

 I remember the beginning process of me getting braces.
 I had to have an imprint taken of my teeth.
 I remember having some putty placed on a tray and me gagging the entire time as they made an impression of my mouth.
 I was so sensitive to things like this in my mouth that going through this was the first turnoff.
 With Invisalign, you no longer have to go through that thanks to their iTero digital scanner!
 I also remember feeling like I lived at the orthodontist because the visits were so frequent.
 Spending hours in the doctor’s office to get a bracket replaced that came off during lunchtime or tightening my wires was a nightmare.
 After visits, I remember eating soups for about a week.
 A clear aligner option like Invisalign has many advantages.
 Although the cost may be the same as traditional metal braces, the Invisalign treatment usually requires fewer office visits, shorter appointments, and no “emergency” visits for the broken wires or brackets I had to endure.
 These metal wires and brackets can cause irritation or even accident-related injuries, especially for teens involved in sports, so Invisalign seems like the “clear” choice for many.